 - The rise of the personal computer in Silicon Valley, Calif. in the 1970s–80s adds up how suburban garage hackers plus lab researchers equaled personal computing;

 - Clean-energy innovations in Fort Collins, Colo. demonstrates how a college town combines its energies for a greener planet.

-A large interactive map will feature text, images and video highlighting innovative communities across the country.
-Visitors, both on-site and online, will be able to explore and discuss case studies as well as contribute stories about their own communities.
+A large interactive map features text, images, and video highlighting innovative communities across the country.
+Visitors, both on-site and online, can explore and discuss case studies as well as contribute stories about their own communities.